dell/csm-docs/content/docs/csidriver/release/powerstore.md

 ### New Features/Changes

 - Added support for Kubernetes 1.23.
-- Added support to configure FSGroupPolicy.
+- Added support to configure fsGroupPolicy.

 ### Fixed Issues